K-Pop Star Hunt

 K-POP Star Hunt is a regional competition that captures the popularity of Korean popular music (K-Pop) in Asia, and gave the Asian viewers a once-in-a-lifetime opportunity to become a K-Pop star.

 K-pop Star Hunt was organized by CJ E&M and Fox International.
 The show was broadcast in southeast Asia by the main channel, Channel M (now known as tvN Asia) and also other channels such as Star World Asia, Channel [V] and Mnet in South Korea.

 K-pop Star Hunt seasons 1 and 2 worked with Cube Entertainment in searching for the next K-pop star.
 FNC Entertainment took over as the star hunter in Season 3.

-The eventual winner of season 1 was Sorn (Thailand), while season 2's winner was Ling Ling, also from Thailand.
+The eventual winner of season 1 was Sorn of Thailand, while season 2's winner was Ling Ling, also from Thailand.
 Andy of Taiwan was crowned as the winner for season 3.